hermeznetwork/hermez-docs/README.md

-# zkevm-docs
+# hermez-docs
-Polygon zkEVM documentation
+Polygon Hermez 1.0 documentation

 # How to run this documentation (locally)
 ## Install mkdocs